nekr0z/matebook-applet/README.md

 </details>

 ### Other Linux
 If you're running a Linux with relatively new kernel version, it already includes the required driver.
-Make sure your system has GTK+ and `libappindicator` installed, download (from the [releases page](https://github.com/nekr0z/matebook-applet/releases)) or [build](#compiling-matebook-applet) `matebook-applet`, and it should work *in read-only mode* right away.
+Make sure your system has GTK+ and `libayatana-appindicator` installed, download (from the [releases page](https://github.com/nekr0z/matebook-applet/releases)) or [build](#compiling-matebook-applet) `matebook-applet`, and it should work *in read-only mode* right away.

 For pre-5.5 kernels you may need to update the [Huawei-WMI driver](https://github.com/aymanbagabas/Huawei-WMI).
 The applet requres at least version 3.0 of the driver.